 The cable can be either precut lengths or length from a cable reel.
 The method of laying out the cable will be determined by the contractor.
 The cables can be laid out one (1) cable at a time or multiple at the same time.
 The Valtir Shop Drawings supplied for the project is used to determine what cables need to be used where.
-The cables are identified as top (CRP-1), low top CRP-1X), high bottom (CRP-3), and bottom (CRP-2).

-Complete the following steps for laying out the cable and attaching the cables to the posts:
+Complete the following steps for laying out the cables and attaching them to the posts:

-- 1. Using the Valtir Shop Drawings for the cable run to select the cable needed to complete the assembly. - 2.
-Attach the right threaded end of the cable to the terminal or Anchor cables.
+- 1. Using the Valtir Shop Drawings for the cable run to select the cables needed to complete the assembly. - 2.
+Attach the right-hand threaded end of the cable to the terminal or Anchor cables.
 Use the factory applied fitting with a turnbuckle method or field-applied fittings with a turnbuckle to make the connection.
-Ensure that the top, low top, high bottom and bottom cables are identified. - 3.
-Place the bottom cable on the embankment side and the high bottom cable on the opposite side of the post.
-The cables are attached to the post with a cable hook bolt (PN-4225G).
-The bottom cable is attached to the post using the bottom hole and the high bottom cable is attached using the top hole.
-The cable hook bolt is placed around the cable with the opening of the bolt down (See Figure 8).
-Secure the bolt to the post with a hex nut (PN-3245G) and tighten until snug with a minimum of two threads beyond the nut.

-- Place the low top cable in the notch at top of the post (See Figure 9).
-Place a spacer (PN-5700B (black), PN-5701B (yellow) or PN-5702B (white)) on top of the cable. - 5.
-Place the top cable on top of the spacer.
-Place a post strap (PN-105202T) on top of the cable (See Figure 10).
+Ensure that the top, middle and bottom cables are identified. - 3.
+Place the bottom cable in the bottom of the post slot.
+Place a black spacer (PN-5700B) or reflective spacer (PN-5701B yellow or PN-5702B white) on top of the cable (See Figure 9).
+The use of the reflective spacers will be per the contract plans. - 4.
+Place the middle cable on top of the spacer and place a post strap (PN-5824T) on the post on top of the middle cable (See Figure 10) and use the same type of spacer that was placed on top of the bottom cable. - 5.
+Place the top cable on top of the spacer (See Figure 11).